cryptorrivem/spl-airdrop-checker/README.md

 # Airdrop check

+## Building the wallets list

+Create a `wallets.output` file with each pubkey you want to check (one per line)

+## Getting wallets from filesystem

 First scan for wallets in your filesystem.
 You can use the following regex for VS Code to find them:

 Search: `^\[\d{1,3},`